vitorvigano/generator-angularseed/README.md

 $ grunt-deploy
 ```

+Note: AWS configurations should be set in the aws-config.json.
+If you want more informations about the config file, please visit [here](https://github.com/jpillora/grunt-aws) or contact me.
+I'll be happy to help you. :)

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.